ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 * **Q:** Can we get long term predictions without "future" data?

 * **A:** Yes!
 We can use Time Series models to forecast long-term stock prices!
-And most time series models do NOT require future data!
+And most time series models do NOT require future data of $X_{test, future values}$!
 It will automatically forecast future stock prices.
+Time Series models mainly require the response variable of $\vec y$, the response variable values.
+In this case, the response variable is the closing stock prices.

 * We should also use **monthly** Tesla stock prices since we can detect seasonality and trends more effectively.
 Daily stock prices may have noise or be biased depending on the day.
 Furthermore, monthly stock prices are more parsimonous (more simple to understand).
 It would be easier to interpret 12 monthly data points vs 365 daily data points.